Medals and Prizes

 The Jewell M. Garrelts Award

-Awarded to an outstanding graduating senior who will pursue graduate study in the department that was so long and successfully shepherded by Professor Jewell M. Garrelts.
+Awarded to the outstanding graduating seniors who will pursue graduate study in the department that was so long and successfully shepherded by Professor Jewell M. Garrelts.
 This award is made possible by gifts from alumni and friends of Professor Garrelts and from the Garrelts family in honor of an outstanding engineer, educator, and administrator.

 The Carl Gryte Prize